unslothai/hyperlearn/README.md

 # HyperLearn

+### Why can't Sklearn have GPU support, and why is it so slow for big data?
+### Statsmodels having Memory Errors and is super slow
+### Why aren't there more drop in Deep Learning modules in Sklearn?

 Faster, Leaner Scikit Learn (Sklearn) morphed with Statsmodels & Deep Learning drop in substitute.
 Designed for big data, HyperLearn can use 50%+ less memory, and runs 50%+ faster on some modules.
 Will have GPU support, and all modules are parallelized.

 HyperLearn is written completely in PyTorch, NoGil Numba, Numpy, Pandas, Scipy & LAPACK, and mirrors (mostly) Scikit Learn.